Film Spoilers and

 In order to cover his bloody tracks and explain Dickie's sudden disappearance, Ripley used his clever, self-confessed talents: "forging signatures, telling lies, impersonating practically anybody" in order to live a dual life - to confuse a suspicious and heartbroken Marge (who received forged letters) and deter others who began asking questions, such as an Italian detective.

-However, he was forced to resort to further killing by bashing in the head of Dickie's overweight caddish friend Freddie Miles (Phillip Seymour Hoffman) with an antique bust.
+However, he was forced to resort to further killing by bashing in the head of Dickie's overweight caddish friend Freddie Miles (Phillip Seymour Hoffman) with an antique bust, after he became suspicious.

-By film's end, Mr. Greenleaf and a hired American detective cleared Ripley of any guilt (and offered him Dickie's riches) when they revealed that Dickie had a violence-prone, sordid past and could conceivably have killed Freddie.
+By film's end, Mr. Greenleaf and hired American detective Alvin MacCarron cleared Ripley of any guilt (and offered him Dickie's trust fund riches) when they revealed that Dickie had a violence-prone, sordid past and could conceivably have killed Freddie.
 That murder would also explain Dickie's subsequent suicide (detailed in a forged, typewritten note that Ripley manufactured), although Marge remained convinced of Tom's guilt (after finding Dickie's rings in Tom's possession).

-However, Ripley's association with infatuated American socialite/heiress Meredith Logue (Cate Blanchett) was his ultimate downfall, when he kissed her and couldn't explain his association to her (she mistakenly knew him only as "Dickie") to new boyfriend Peter Smith-Kingsley (Jack Davenport), who only knew him as "Tom."
+However, Ripley's association with infatuated American socialite/heiress Meredith Logue (Cate Blanchett) was his ultimate downfall.
+When he kissed her, he couldn't explain his association to her (she mistakenly knew him only as "Dickie") to his new homosexual boyfriend Peter Smith-Kingsley (Jack Davenport), who only knew him as "Tom."

 In the film's final scene, Ripley strangled Peter (off-screen) in order to silence further suspicious questions, and was left utterly alone.